Room Rater was a beloved pandemic distraction. But the backlash has arrived, courtesy of Jeb Bush.

 Many also responded by pointing out that not all liberals are free from the account’s criticism.

-“Dude, I got a 3 and a … ‘In character but nevertheless worrying,’” tweeted Esquire’s liberal political writer Charles P. Pierce.
+“Dude, I got a 3 and a … ‘In character but nevertheless worrying,’ ” tweeted Esquire’s liberal political writer Charles P. Pierce.
 Pennsylvania Lt.
-Gov. John Fetterman tweeted, “My dude, I’m a progressive democrat and @ratemyskyperoom gave me a 1/10 + claimed it looked like i was in a ‘hostage situation.’”
+Gov. John Fetterman tweeted, “My dude, I’m a progressive democrat and @ratemyskyperoom gave me a 1/10 + claimed it looked like i was in a ‘hostage situation.’ ”

 In fact, Bush’s tweets opened the floodgates of denunciations that had nothing to do with party politics, from critics who say the account is invasive, cruel and potentially classist.